Adolphus Cambridge, 1st Marquess of Cambridge

-Adolphus Cambridge, 1st Marquess of Cambridge (Adolphus Charles Alexander Albert Edward George Philip Louis Ladislaus; 13 August 1868 – 24 October 1927), born Prince Adolphus of Teck and later the Duke of Teck, was a relative of the British royal family, a great-grandson of George III and younger brother of Queen Mary, the wife of George V. In 1900, he succeeded his father as Duke of Teck in the Kingdom of Württemberg.
+Adolphus Cambridge, 1st Marquess of Cambridge (Adolphus Charles Alexander Albert Edward George Philip Louis Ladislaus; 13 August 1868 – 24 October 1927), born Prince Adolphus of Teck and later the Duke of Teck, was a relative of the British royal family, a great-grandson of King George III and younger brother of Queen Mary.
+In 1900, he succeeded his father as Duke of Teck in the Kingdom of Württemberg.
 He relinquished his German titles in 1917 to become Marquess of Cambridge.

 Early life

 Adolphus of Teck was born on 13 August 1868 at Kensington Palace, London.
 His father was Prince Francis, Duke of Teck, the eldest son of Duke Alexander of Württemberg and Countess Claudine Rhédey von Kis-Rhéde (created the Countess von Hohenstein).
 His mother was the Duchess of Teck (formerly Princess Mary Adelaide of Cambridge), the youngest daughter of Prince Adolphus, Duke of Cambridge, and Princess Augusta of Hesse-Kassel, granddaughter of George III.
 Adolphus was styled His Serene Highness Prince Adolphus of Teck at birth.
 With a string of nine Christian names, among his immediate family he was always known as "Dolly", a pet form of 'Adolphus'.
 He was educated at Wellington College in Berkshire.